frang75/harbour_nappgui/contrib/gtnap/designer/plan-16.md

 - Form: Insert layout column, Insert layout row, Remove layout column, Remove layout row.
 - View: Forms Box, Widget Box, Object Inspector, Property Editor, Toolbars.

+### Refactor, clean code

+During the implementation of each new feature, some time of cleaning and refactorizing the code will be invested, in order to improve future maintenance.

 ### Discarded functionality

-In the previous planning, two features were included that, but now do not make much sense and will not be implemented.
+In the previous planning two features were included, but now do not make much sense and will not be implemented.

 - **Multiple selection**: Normally, the multiple widgets selection is used for alignment or organization.
 This makes no sense, since the layouts do this automatically.